RasaHQ/rasa/docs/user-guide/rasa-tutorial.rst

 =============

-This page explains the basics of building an assistant with Rasa and shows the structure of a rasa project.
+This page explains the basics of building an assistant with Rasa and shows the structure of a Rasa project.

 .. contents::
    :local:

-**Goal**

-You will build a simple, friendly assistant which will ask you how you're doing and send you a fun picture to cheer you up if you are sad.
+You will build a simple, friendly assistant which will ask how you're doing and send you a fun picture to cheer you up if you are sad.

 .. image:: /_static/images/mood_bot.png